tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 to accomodate the long block execution time and non-proposer processes might time out and prevote `nil`, thus starting a further round unnecessarily.

-The application is the best suited to provide a value for _TimeoutPropose_ so that the block execution time upon `PrepareProposal` fits well in the propose timeout interval.
+The Application is the best suited to provide a value for _TimeoutPropose_ so that the block execution time upon `PrepareProposal` fits well in the propose timeout interval.